ytlty/website/README.md

-*Note: Icons are copyrighted by each respective company.*
+*Note: Icons are copyrighted or trademarked by each respective company.*